Radio-frequency assisted switching in perpendicular magnetic tunnel junctions

-Signatures of such slow magnetic dynamics have been previously observed in a different experiment \cite{safranski2019interface} and were attributed to regions at the FL/MgO interface with reduced magnetization and weak exchange coupling.
+Our theoretical predictions of RF-assisted switching in \cref{fig:Fig_th_mltp_Prob}d are qualitatively similar to the experimental results in \cref{fig:Switching_multiple_devices}c and \cref{fig:Max_power_switching_multiple_devices}c.
+The theory captures the threshold character of the effect in the RF power and the observed decrease in the switching probability with the delay time $\tau$ between the RF and DC pulses.
+However, there are two quantitative differences.
+First, the theoretical threshold power is higher than the experimental one.
+Second, theoretical results shown in the insets of \cref{fig:Fig_th_mltp_Prob} suggest that the effect vanishes for delay times $\tau$ exceeding $\sim 1$\,ns, while the observed effect in \cref{fig:Max_power_switching_multiple_devices} persists up to $\tau \approx 6$\,ns.\\ The theoretically predicted $\sim 1$\,ns time scale is reasonable because it is similar to the characteristic magnetic energy relaxation time of the FL $\tau_E = 1/\left(4 \pi \alpha f_\mathrm{FMR} \right) = 0.66$\,ns, where $\alpha = 0.0097$ and $f_\mathrm{FMR} = 12$\,GHz as determined by spin torque FMR measurements (Supplementary Note 2 and Figure~S3).
+For $\tau \gg \tau_E$, all magnetic energy added to the FL magnetization by the RF pulse is expected to dissipate away, and thus magnetization dynamics driven by the DC pulse is expected to be unaffected by the RF pulse.
+The observation of RF assist effects for $\tau \gg \tau_E$ suggests that, in addition to FMR dynamics, the FL also supports significantly slower magnetic dynamics. \\ Signatures of slow magnetic dynamics have been previously observed in a different experiment \cite{safranski2019interface} and were attributed to regions at the FL/MgO interface with reduced magnetization and weak exchange coupling.
 Our data in \cref{fig:Max_power_switching_multiple_devices} provide additional support for this hypothesis of slow dynamics in the FL of a p-MTJ.
 Moreover, the greater enhancement of switching probability $\Delta \mathcal{P}$ at lower RF frequencies as shown in \cref{fig:switching_vs_energy_diff_freq} suggests these dynamics are more efficiently excited at lower frequencies.
 This effect may be rooted in the structural, chemical, and magnetic inhomogeneity of the ultrathin CoFeB FL found in MTJ devices \cite{barsukov2015magnetic}.
 Electrical transport, FMR and magnetometry studies on ultrathin films and MTJ nanopillars based on Ta/CoFeB/MgO multilayers suggest that iron-based magnetic oxides form at the CoFeB/MgO interface \cite{barsukov2015magnetic, barsukov2014}.
-These slow magnetic dynamics attributed to the FL inhomogeneity could contribute to the enhancement of switching probability $\Delta \mathcal{P}$ for $\tau \geq 0$ but are beyond the scope of the theoretical framework of this paper.
+These slow magnetic dynamics attributed to the FL inhomogeneity could contribute to the enhancement of switching probability $\Delta \mathcal{P}$ for $\tau \geq 0$ but are beyond the scope of the theoretical framework of this paper.\\ The threshold character of the RF-induced enhancement of switching in \cref{fig:Switching_multiple_devices} suggests the importance of nonlinear magneto-dynamics \cite{chen2017} for the RF assist.
+Both the threshold character of the RF assist in the RF power and the frequency dependence of its efficiency in \cref{fig:switching_vs_energy_diff_freq} are consistent with the prediction of magnetization reversal driven by low-dimensional chaos induced by the RF drive \cite{montoya2019magnetization}.
+However, this mechanism is expected to be inactive in perfectly axially symmetric cylindrical structures with uniaxial magnetic anisotropy.
+This is because the dynamic system is effectively two-dimensional with one dimension represented by the magnetization polar angle and the other by the RF drive phase.
+According to the Poincaré – Bendixson theorem \cite{ciesielski2012}, such a system does not exhibit chaotic dynamics.